How to Get Better Sleep: The Most Powerful Step Toward Better Health

 LED screens emit a blue light which is especially disturbing to your circadian rhythm just as sitting in a room with very bright lights before bed can be.
 Your brain does not get the signal that it is time to wind down when this happens.

-2. Sleep in a Pitch Dark Room
+2. Sleep In A Pitch Dark Room

 Any light entering your bedroom, including the light emitted by any electronics, can mess up your circadian rhythm no matter how small they are.
 This is because the brain is still aware that there is light and gets the signal that it is not time to sleep yet.
 I even make sure that when I go on holiday that I have a pitch dark room in the hotel.
 I use insulation tape to cover the little LED´s or use a sleeping eye mask.

 3. No Caffeine After 6 pm